random-satyajit/VCAP/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

 LM Studio provides an easy way to run large language models locally.
 When you load a model in LM Studio, it automatically optimizes the model for your hardware and provides an OpenAI-compatible API endpoint.
-This means Katana can communicate with these models using standard protocols.
+This means VCAP can communicate with these models using standard protocols.

 Omniparser, on the other hand, is a specialized service designed specifically for UI automation.
-If you're planning to use Katana in production environments or need the highest possible speed and accuracy, Omniparser is typically the better choice.
+If you're planning to use VCAP in production environments or need the highest possible speed and accuracy, Omniparser is typically the better choice.

 **Step 3: Setup SUT Service**